phfaist/bibolamazi/doc/devel-filter-easy.rst

     def bib_filter_entry(entry, field_name='note', value='Hello world'):
         """
+        Author: Philippe Faist (C) 2019 GPL 3+

+        Description: Add a fixed field to each entry

         This filter adds to each entry an additional field named `field_name` set to the constant value `value`.